MoonPoet/xaprb-src/content/blog/2007/introducing-mysql-table-sync.md

 ### The tool's present and future

 The documentation is incomplete as of yet, and there are some things I still want to implement, but I wanted to get it out (release early, release often).
 I have used the tool in lots of tests, and have not found anything incorrect yet, but that doesn't mean there are no bugs.
-I have also used it -- cautiously -- in production.
+I have also used it---cautiously---in production.
 I re-synced a table that had drifted out of sync on a replica.

 If you want to try it, I encourage you to run it in `--print` mode to begin with, and examine carefully the queries it emits.
 Its output is valid SQL, so you can actually execute the output to sync the destination table.